Mr-Ultimate/nand2tetris/README.md

 Originally I had encapsulated the encoding logic for specific types of things, like an individual computation mnemonic, for example.
 This seemed more confusing and creating a series of instruction objects prevailed.

 There remains some duplication and methods that are larger than I would like.
 It would be worth pulling out the error exceptions into their own construct and standardizing them, as well as pulling apart the CLI application from the main loops.

+###Project 7
+Originally began this by playing around with Java but that was getting me nowhere.
+Switched back to ruby so I could focus on the concepts and not also learning a new language, will need to dedicate a separate project to that.